Man Awakens from Coma With First Words, 'I Want Taco Bell'

 He could barely speak.
 He'd been awake only moments, coming out of a 48-day coma.
 His first sentence: "I want Taco Bell."

 Booth's first words upon waking from the coma were simply, "I want Taco Bell."
 The correct response for any bystander was to call for a doctor and say, "Get this man some god damn chalupas."
-However, Booth had to wait another 22 days before his body was ready for solid foods and the likely un-solid result that comes with eating Taco Bell.
+However, Booth had to wait another 22 days before his body was ready for solid foods and the occasionally un-solid results of eating Taco Bell.

 But once that time came, Booth was all in.
 His family helped him think outside the bun, getting him eight and a half tacos deep.
 That's probably not the recommended number of Taco Bell tacos for any human -- particularly after midnight, when they taste best -- but he earned it.

-.
-"It was symbolic of the entire thing — more of a metaphor of him having woken up and being given a second chance at life."
+For the Win.
+"It was symbolic of the entire thing -- more of a metaphor of him having woken up and being given a second chance at life."

 Booth, a father of two, is currently in recovery.
 His friends and family have set up a GoFundMe campaign to help pay his medical expenses, where they've currently raised more than $15,000 of a $50,000 goal.